JustinLove/improved_player_control/README.md

 # Improved Player Control

-Improves the user experience when using the change-control cheat (devmode)
+Improves the user experience when using the sandbox option (devmode)

 - The entire player row is a hitbox for changing control
 - Devmode and Sandbox windows are player-colored